The Nuts and Bolts of Building a Critical Limb Ischemia Program

 - Conte MS. Understanding objective performance goals for critical limb ischemia trials.
 Semin Vasc Surg 2010;23:129-37.

-Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Diet
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Diet

 Keywords: Advisory Committees, Algorithms, Amputation, Angiography, Angioplasty, Ankle Brachial Index, Blood Transfusion, Cardiomyopathies, Catheterization, Comorbidity, Diabetes Mellitus, Diet, Endovascular Procedures, Fluoroscopy, Heart Failure, Lower Extremity, Medicare, Obesity, Outpatients, Peripheral Vascular Diseases, Physicians, Primary Care, Prevalence, Prospective Studies, Quality of Life, Radiology, Interventional, Referral and Consultation, Registries, Renal Insufficiency, Reproducibility of Results, Specialization, Surgeons, Ulcer, Vascular Surgical Procedures